SYMA X5UW quadcopter review

 Automatic take-off/landing can be engaged by short pressing the rear-right shoulder button.

-Switching between flight speed rates (Low/High) can be done by short pressing the right control stick.
-One beep means “Low” speed and two beeps “High” speed.
+Switching between flight speed rates (Low/High) can be done by short-pressing the right control stick.
+One beep means “Low” speed, and two beeps mean “High” speed.

-Although the SYMA X5UW drone can be controlled in 3 ways (psychical RC, virtual sticks, and through the smartphone’s gravity sensor) I recommend for newbies to practice firstly using the transmitter.
-After they are familiar with the basic flight movements, they can experience the fun to “drive” by tilting the phone (like in a racing game).Syma X5UW quadcopter review - SymaGO APP
+Although the SYMA X5UW drone can be controlled in 3 ways (psychical RC, virtual sticks, and through the smartphone’s gravity sensor), I recommend that newbies to practice first using the transmitter.
+After they are familiar with the basic flight movements, they can experience the fun to “driving” by tilting the phone (like in a racing game).Syma X5UW quadcopter review - SymaGO APP

 SYMA X5UW review – Camera